Why Everyone's Talking About Chickpea Flour + What To Do With It

 In addition to being a nutritious stand-in for refined wheat flour, it can also be an egg replacement for vegan baked goods and can even be used as a face exfoliant.

 With its nutty flavor and sturdy texture, it's easy to see why this flour is so versatile.
-Here are four recipes to inspire you to grab a bag and get cooking.
+Here are three recipes to inspire you to grab a bag and get cooking.

 4-Ingredient Peanut Butter Cookies

 Soft vegan peanut butter cookies with only four ingredients?
 If this doesn't convince you to go out and buy a bag of chickpea flour, nothing will.

 Socca is a flatbread or crepe-like pancake traditionally made with chickpea flour.
 You can top socca with anything you'd like; we love this version with blistered tomatoes and roasted zucchini.

 This impressive carrot cake not only looks gorgeous, but it's also healthy enough to responsibly eat for breakfast, thanks to chickpea flour, coconut oil, and—of course—carrots.